Do you know an AMSOIL Skeptic?

 voids the warranty because it isn’t API Licensed,

-logically ridiculous and completely false,
+but that’s logically ridiculous and completely false,

 both scientifically and legally.

 In the Magnuson-Moss Act, Federal law prohibits denying warranty claims for unrelated reasons, and places the burden of proof on the OEM, not on the consumer.
 The legal precedents in interpreting Magnuson-Moss are clear and long-established.
 Unless the OEM can demonstrate in failure analysis that an equipment failure is due to the oil being out of specification and directly causing the failure, the warranty stands.
 If the oil did not cause the problem the warranty cannot be voided, regardless of the brand of oil used, or the length of time or number of miles the oil was used.
 Oil selection cannot nullify a warranty unless the oil is proven to be at fault, any more than the engine warranty can be voided for installing aftermarket headlight bulbs.
 In truth, oil is very rarely the cause of any warranty problem.

 And AMSOIL has NEVER been found to have caused an equipment failure.
 Never.

 On the other hand, API Certified oils produce major sludge problems in many 1997 – 2004 engines from a number of OEM’s including Toyota, Lexus, Chrysler, Dodge, Jeep and Saab, causing fatal engine damage as early as 50,000 miles in perfectly-maintained vehicles.
 Vehicles using AMSOIL do not have these problems.
 What this suggests is that you are at lowest risk by using AMSOIL, but at the highest risk by using the bare-minimum quality of API Licensed oils.